Policy Making Code of Practice

 Transparency and reproducibility

-- giving all sources, and checking all references, and giving enough detail for a reasonable person to reach the same conclusion
+- giving all sources, after checking all references, and giving enough detail for a reasonable person to reach the same conclusion

 Compliance with commitments